Andrea J. Prasow

 Andrea J. Prasow is an American attorney and global human rights advocate.
+She is the Executive Director of Freedom Now, a human rights organization based in Washington, D.C.
+Freedom Now announced her selection in December 2023, and she was slated to begin serving in the position on January 2, 2024.

-She leads The Freedom Initiative, a U.S.-based organization whose mission is "to bring international attention to the plight of political prisoners in the Middle East and advocate for their release."
+She formerly led The Freedom Initiative, a U.S.-based organization whose mission is "to bring international attention to the plight of political prisoners in the Middle East and advocate for their release."
 Prasow was appointed as The Freedom Initiative's executive director in November 2021.